Anthony Baffoe

 Anthony Baffoe (born 25 May 1965) is a football business manager and former player who is the Deputy General Secretary of the Confederation of African Football.
 He played as a defender.
 As the son of a Ghanaian diplomat, Baffoe was born and raised near to the former West German capital of Bonn and made a name for himself in the 1980s in the Bundesliga, becoming a real crowd favourite for 1.
 FC Köln and Fortuna Düsseldorf.
 He represented the Ghana national team at international level.

 Club career

 Baffoe was born in Bad Godesberg, Bonn, West Germany.
 Much-travelled, he played for clubs on four different continents.
 He spent the majority of his career in the Bundesliga and 2.
 Bundesliga, starting in 1983 at 1.
 FC Köln at 18 years of age before moving across the border to join French side FC Metz nearly ten years later.
-Baffoe was one of the first recognized black player to appear in the Bundesliga.
-After 74 German top flight appearances for Köln and Fortuna Düsseldorf merely he played for a further seven clubs, including spells in Hong Kong and Caracas.
+Baffoe was one of the first recognized black players to appear in the Bundesliga.
+After 74 German top flight appearances for Köln and Fortuna Düsseldorf he played for a further seven clubs, including spells in Hong Kong and Caracas.